quarkusio/quarkus-quickstarts/CONTRIBUTING.md

 * All quickstarts must contain unit tests,
 * All quickstarts supporting the native mode must contain native tests,
-* If your quicstart does not work in native mode, write a comment in the pull request,
+* If your quickstart does not work in native mode, point it out in the pull request,
 * New quickstarts must be listed in the [README.md](./README.md) page

 ## Build